solana-labs/solana/docs/src/wallet/README.md

 SOL tokens on the Solana blockchain.

 ## What is a Wallet?
-A crypto *wallet* is a scheme that allows users to send, receive, and track ownership of cryptocurrencies.
+A crypto wallet is a device or application that stores a collection of keys and can be used to send, receive, and track ownership of cryptocurrencies.
 Wallets can take many forms.
 A wallet might be a directory or file in your computer's file system, a piece of paper, or a specialized device called a *hardware wallet*.
-There are also various smartphone apps and computer programs that can create and manage user-friendly wallets.
+There are also various smartphone apps and computer programs that provide a user-friendly way to create and manage wallets.

-A wallet is primarily composed of a *private key* and its cryptographically-derived *public key*.
+A *keypair* is a securely generated *private key* and its cryptographically-derived *public key*.
 A private key and its corresponding public key are together known as a *keypair*.
-A wallet is simply a way for a user to keep track of and manage one or more keypairs.
+A wallet contains a collection of one or more keypairs and provides some means to interact with them.

 The *public key* (commonly shortened to *pubkey*) is known as the wallet's *receiving address* or simply its *address*.
 The wallet address **may be shared